 Consul solves the problem of network segmentation by centrally managing the definition around who can talk to whom.
 Consul has a dedicated feature for this called Consul Connect.

 Consul Connect enrolls these policies of inter-service communication that we desire and implements it as part of the service graph.
 So, a policy might say service A can talk to service B, but B cannot talk to C, for example.

 The higher benefit of this is, it is not IP restricted.
 Rather it’s service level.
 This makes it scalable.
 The policy will be enforced on all instances of service and there will be no hard bound firewall rule specific to a service’s IP.
 Making us independent of the scale of our distributed network.

 Consul Connect also handles service identity using popular TLS protocol.
 It distributes the TLS certificate associated with a service.

 These certificates help other services securely identify each other.
-TLS also help with secure communication between the services.
+TLS is also helpful in making the communication between the services secure.
 This makes for trusted network implementation.

 Consul enforces TLS using an agent-based proxy attached to each service instance.
 This proxy acts as a sidecar.
 Use of proxy, in this case, prevents us from making any change into the code of original service.

 This allows for the higher level benefit of enforcing encryptions on data at rest and data in transit.
 Moreover, it will assist with fulfilling compliances required by laws around privacy and user identity.